The AECB Building Standard (previously known as Silver standard)

-Why should I build to the AECB Silver standard?
+Why should I build to the AECB Building Standard?

 One of the primary benefits of AECB Building Standard is choice.
 Working with your design team you will be able to determine the fabric standards and ventilation systems that suit your needs.
 This gives you the opportunity to consider how ventilation systems will be used and maintained throughout the project lifecycle without being bound to mechanical ventilation heat recovery.

 At the same time, by focusing upon a fabric first methodology, you can make the most of passive and low energy design and technology.
 This serves to reduce energy demand and minimise lifecycle cost.

 Architects and Engineers

 AECB Building Standard is an ideal vehicle for conscientious professionals committed to creating sustainable low energy, low carbon buildings.
 If you lack the knowledge and experience you can employ a certified Passivhaus designer/consultant although this is not mandatory.

 If you want to demonstrate your prowess at construction and the quality of craftsmanship of your trades, AECB Building Standard will suit you down to the ground.
-If you have not built a Passivhaus then AECB Silver provides an opportunity to stretch yourself without such an onerous airtightness target.
+If you have not built a Passivhaus then AECB Building Standard provides an opportunity to stretch yourself without such an onerous airtightness target.
 Once you have the experience you will be able to progress on to Passivhaus with much greater confidence.

-Can AECB Silver standard only be designed and built by AECB members?
+Can the AECB Building Standard only be designed and built by AECB members?

 No, however the design & detailing advice to support building to the AECB and Passivhaus Standard can only be downloaded free of charge by an AECB member so one of the design team should be a member.